Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

--Colorado Parks and Wildlife spokesman Joe Lewandowski on the subject of allowing sloth sand kangaroos as pets in Colorado
+-Colorado Parks and Wildlife spokesman Joe Lewandowski on the subject of allowing sloths and kangaroos as pets in Colorado

-This is especially true if the other arguments against the animal are nutty or just plain dumb, such as concerns that a sloth or a kangaroo might cause invasive diseases, habitat loss [in Colorado!], and parasites, and that indoor pot-bellied pigs might contract rabies, or ferrets might escape into apartment walls.
+This is especially true if the other arguments against the animal are irrational or just plain dumb, such as concerns that a sloth or a kangaroo might cause invasive diseases, habitat loss (in Colorado!), and parasites, and that indoor pot-bellied pigs might contract rabies, or ferrets might escape into apartment walls.
 These reasons have all actually been suggested.